 The British Psychological Society (BPS) is the representative body for psychology and psychologists in the UK.
 The society is responsible for the development, promotion, and application of psychology for the public good.

-Arden’s BSc (Hons) Psychology with Counselling is in the process of being accredited by the BPS.
+Arden’s BSc (Hons) Psychology with Counselling is accredited by the BPS.
 This means that students obtaining at least a lower second-class honours degree (2:2) will be eligible for the society’s Graduate Basis for Chartered Membership - the prerequisite requirement to go on to further training as a professional psychologist after graduation.

 While you’re studying your BPS accredited course with us, we’ll cover the cost of your student membership with the BPS, which gives you access to a large range of useful resources including access to the British Psychological Society student online community, access to events including those on careers and subscription to the Psychologist magazine.